Output Arts is an art collective founded in 2009. We make site-specific, interactive and participatory audiovisual

-Output Arts is a collaboration between the artists Andy D’Cruz and Jonathan Hogg.
+Output Arts is a partnership between artists Andy D’Cruz and Jonathan Hogg.

 Andy D’Cruz has been a practising artist for over 25 years and has produced and exhibited work in the UK and abroad.
 This has included large-scale sculpture as well as paintings and drawings, for permanent and temporary exhibitions, public outside spaces and more intimate gallery venues.